|Heterophyllidia||Acrid tasting (emetica/rosacea, etc.)||Shrimp|

 You might have noticed that nowhere did I say the colour of the cap is important.
 It's not that I forgot, and it's not that I just assumed you knew that.
 Russula is also famous for having species with very variable cap colours.
 Sometimes it matters, but for some species it can literally be almost anything.
 The pigments are usually water soluble (and can fade to any shade) and the colour is probably also affected by moisture, pH, and who knows what else.

 Most Russulas that taste mild are edible, but not incredible.
 There are exceptions, though.
 Russula subnigricans has killed people, but it has not yet been found in the PNW, although it has led to a recommendation not to eat its close relatives, the blackening Compactae.
+California has a close relative that may be deadly.
 Some of the hot ones have upset some people's stomachs, although, as I explain with Lactarius, most seem to have been eaten successfully after careful preparation.
-Conversely, some people think that the better flavoured mild Russulas are some of the tastiest mushrooms around, because their brittle texture makes them crunchy instead of tough and chewy like most other mushrooms.
+Conversely, some people think that the denser, better flavoured mild Russulas are some of the tastiest mushrooms around, because their brittle texture makes them crunchy instead of tough and chewy like most other mushrooms.

 As usual, it is difficult to tell how big the mushroom is in real life from just a picture, so I have tried to indicate when a species is bigger or smaller than a "typical" Russula (5-10cm across).
 If yours is less than 5cm, consider the "small and fragile" species, and if it is larger than 10cm, consider one of the bigger ones.